 Board Meetings – These are regularly scheduled meetings of the YPT Boston Board of Directors.
 At these meetings, we discuss the group’s goals and strategies and plan events.
 Meetings are held on the second Tuesday of every month.
 Check out agendas and minutes here.

 Join YPT-Boston for one of our upcoming networking events, brownbags, or technical tours.
-All upcoming events are posted here, or join our mailing list.
+All upcoming events are posted here, or click here to sign up on the YPT Friend list – our general mailing list.

 Becoming a YPT member is simple.
 YPT offers two categories of involvement: a Member and a Friend.
 A paid voting Member registration fee covers activities at YPT Boston, as well as with our National (Washington, D.C.) chapter.